 Looking back, I realize why I met some of my SMART goals and others failed miserably.
 However, I discovered that I had a better chance of success when my SMART goals were identity-based and value-oriented.

 For a SMART goal to thrive, it needs to align with our current or desired identity.

-When we achieve a goal, our identity is defined by our success and our employers’ and peers’ recognition.
+When we achieve a goal, we can define our identity by our success and our employers’ and peers’ recognition.
 And new goals appear to be within our reach.

 Perhaps, I can illustrate this with a personal goal of mine.
 About eighteen months ago, I decided that I wanted to play tennis after an absence of almost three decades.
-I had undergone a neck fusion surgery about eighteen months before this.
+But unfortunately, I had undergone neck fusion surgery about eighteen months before this.

 My past identity helped me to believe I could do this again.

 But then I began to encounter problems.
 I reached a plateau, and my forward progress toward my goals ceased.
-I wanted to step up and play like I had when I was 17 years old.
-I got discouraged.
-I tried harder.
-But nothing worked.
+I wanted to step up and play like I had when I was 17.
+I was discouraged.

 Then I asked myself an identity-based question that energized my SMART goal.

 What kind of person can accomplish this goal?

 I began to think about what a club-level player would do to achieve and maintain that position.